-Digital DNA: Research indicates that organizations with Digital DNA embedded into their organizations (a set of 23 traits ranging from agility and fluidity to constant disruption and morphing team structures) can achieve their goal of becoming digitally mature better than others.2
+Digital DNA: Research indicates that organisations with Digital DNA embedded into their organisations (a set of 23 traits ranging from agility and fluidity to constant disruption and morphing team structures) can achieve their goal of becoming digitally mature better than others.2

-Digital-first government organizations go well beyond implementing discrete technologies in silos.
+Digital-first government organisations go well beyond implementing discrete technologies in silos.
 “Being digital” is about technology convergence that can create transformative synergistic power.

 In addition to building sophisticated technological capabilities, “being digital” requires a mindset shift—and the talent and cultural capabilities that go along with it.
 We’ve captured these points in the seven key digital pivots we outline later in the study.